tencentyun/intlcloud-documents/product/视频服务/云点播/用户指南/数据中心/数据分析_intl.md

         - The domain name statistics are calculated using unique IPs of the requests on a daily basis.
 If there are multiple domain names, the statistics are counted by accumulating the daily active quantity of every domain name with a 5-minute granularity.
     - Total requests: The total number of requests received by the domain name in a given time period.
 - Graphs/figures display the request count and unique IP request trends, the requests by ISP ratio, and the top 10 provinces where the requests were sent.
-- Statistics displayed can be delayed by approximately 10 mins.
+- Statistics displayed can be delayed by approximately 10 minutes.

 ![Access statistics](https://main.qcloudimg.com/raw/85d52c4b2c485d11244f03c19734ada6.png)